Lodge Code of Conduct:

 1. Ensure the Lodge is appropriately represented in all AIA areas at council, section, and national events.

-2. Advise chapters and individual dancers on Indian Activities.
+2. Advise chapters and individual dancers on American Indian Activities.

-3. To oversee the chairmen of the following committee(s):
+4. To oversee the Chairmen of the following Committee(s):

 Ceremonies Committee, Dance Committee, and Drum/Sing Team Committee.